-- GentleCath[TM] Glide Hydrophilic Intermittent Catheter - Washcloth or antiseptic wipe - Also, review the cautions, precautions and observations in the instructions for use provided with the product the bag to the funnel connector before catheter from the removing the peel pack.
+- GentleCathTM Glide Hydrophilic Intermittent Catheter - Washcloth or antiseptic wipe - Also, review the cautions, precautions and observations in the instructions for use provided with the product

-- Ensure the water sachet is near the funnel end.
+1. Ensure the water sachet is near the funnel end.
 Break the sterile water sachet by pressing the bright blue dot or folding the pack along the dotted line marked on the water sachet.
 Then let the water run down to the tip end of the pack.
-The catheter should now be used within 1-2 minutes. - 2.
-Once the water sachet is broken, open the pack by peeling the tabs apart at the bright blue end.
+The catheter should now be used within 1-2 minutes.

+2. Once the water sachet is broken, open the pack by peeling the tabs apart at the bright blue end.